JoanLn/CPSC-8710-wordament/README.md

 Alternate way to enjoy the game : https://wordament.fly.dev/
 ## Technology Used 💾

-- Python ->
+- **Python** ->
-- Flask -> Flask serves as the web framework for managing routing and handling requests.
+- **Flask** -> Flask serves as the web framework for managing routing and handling requests.
-- HTML/CSS -> HTML and CSS have been employed to craft an user-friendly interface on the frontend.
+- **HTML/CSS** -> HTML and CSS have been employed to craft an user-friendly interface on the frontend.

 ## Third-Party Assets and Code
 Pumpkin: Halloween Jack O Lantern png download - 512*512 - Free Transparent Pumpkin png Download. - CleanPNG / KissPNG
 Background: Free AI Image | Halloween background with scary pumpkins candles and bats in a dark forest at night (freepik.com)
 ## Reflection on the Design and Development Process

-The first challenge is to find a way to build a web application with python code.
-Since we don’t have any related experience before, it’s hard to begin.
-After reading some documentation, we decided to use Flask, which is a micro web framework written in Python.
-After building the page with HTML and CSS, the python application can run with the web page.
-There’s the second challenge, how to make a dynamic web page without refreshing the page.
-Since we need to prevent the player from choosing the same letter in a guessing turn, we decide to disable the letter button in the word grid after the letter being chosen.
-However, because we call the function with a submit type button and the register route, the page will refresh every time the player clicks any button on the webpage.
-To solve the problem, we add a short javascript in the HTML file to listen to the button and run the function without reloading the page.
-The last challenge is to deploy the web application.
-We had tried the AWS Elastic Beanstalk service, Netlify and Fly.io, and none of them worked at first.
-We decided to use the fly.io at the end since it's the most common I heard.
-After reading the documents and the discussion on the forum of fly.io, trying different settings worked at the end.
-There’s still a function that we are not successfully implementing, which is to force the player to only connect the adjustment letter when guessing the word.
+**Sprint Overview**

+Over six weeks, it was quite journey for our team in order to achieve this project successfully.
+So we had three week two-week sprints.
+Initially it was more about planning like how to move forward, which game to get started with and also what frameworks have to be done.
+The next sprint ws based on, User interface of the game and also on how to integrate the two different modes of games.
+The final sprint emphazied more on testing and finalizing our game.

+**Envision Triumph**
+AS they say team work makes the dream work.
+During the first sprint we have envisioned how the product or the game how it should be.
+We are grateful for the outcome how it paned out, So the success of our project was primarly because of the **Team Communication and Versatility**.
+So coming from different strengths each individual had their own strength and the encouragement of open and transparent communication, along with the implementation of daily stand-up meetings, nurtured an environment in which every team member felt appreciated and listened to.
+The synergy within the team proved crucial in overcoming hurdles and consistently achieving on-time deliveries.

+**Obstacles Encountered**

+We initially faced the challenge of creating a web application using Python, despite having no prior experience in this domain.
+After researching, we opted for Flask, a Python micro web framework, and combined it with HTML and CSS for the webpage.

+Subsequently, we tackled the issue of making the webpage dynamic without frequent refreshes.
+To prevent players from selecting the same letter during a guessing turn, we disabled letter buttons in the word grid.
+However, this caused page refreshes when using a submit-type button and the register route.
+To address this, we added a concise JavaScript script in the HTML file, allowing for function execution without page reloading.
+Also, Consistently maintaining the backlog and keeping it current and well-prioritized is vital.
+We came to appreciate the importance of this, especially in the latter stages of the project as the due date approched and also when the project's scope started to grow.

+Lastly, we encountered challenges in deploying the web application.
+After exploring services like AWS Elastic Beanstalk, Netlify, and Fly.io, we chose Fly.io and, with the help of documentation and forum discussions, successfully launched our application.

+**Opening our horizons through exploration brings with it valuable lessons learned.**
+We could have implemented a crucial function within our web project, which involves enforcing a rule where players can only connect adjustment letters when attempting to guess a word in the context of our Wordament game and password generator.
+This feature is pivotal to the user experience, ensuring that players can only use certain letters in specific circumstances, adding an extra layer of strategy and difficulty to the game.
+  One the whole, it was quite a journey where numerous lessons learned like **refinement of backlog**, **Clear User Stories** like ensuring what exactly has to be built and Efficiently **managing dependencies** between backlog items is essential for ensuring a seamless and efficient development process."